cornell-colab/python-learners/session-one.md

 ## Before the session
 The pre-work for this session contains two parts: installing Python and Jupyter Lab onto your computer, and moving through a few lessons to learn some Python basics.
 Get as far as you can, and reach out if you have any issues along the way.

-Devin and Iliana will be available at the CoLab during the following time if you'd like to troubleshoot in-person:
+Devin and Iliana will be available at the CoLab during the following times if you'd like to troubleshoot in-person:
-* Tuesday, June 14, 2-3pm
+* Fridays, 1-3pm during the regular [CoLab Co-working hours](https://digitalscholarship.library.cornell.edu/coworking)

-If that time does not work for you, feel free to message Devin to schedule a time for support.
+If that time does not work for you, feel free to message Devin and Iliana to schedule a time for support.

 ### 1) Installing Python and Jupyter Lab
 Follow instructions from [<i>Introduction to Cultural Analytics & Python</i> (Walsh, 2021)](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) to download Jupyter Lab onto your computer and learn about Jupyter Notebooks: